Is your couch making you sick?

 With winter in full force, many folks head to the comfy confines of their couch to ride out the cold weather.
 I know on many occasions I’m guilty of nesting in my couch on blustery days when it’s just too cold and too dark to go outside after work.

 While we may find respite from chilly temperatures on our couches, recent reports indicate that this may be harmful to our health.
-Aside from the sedentary side effects of couch nesting, like obesity, the chemicals found in your couch could actually make you and your children sick.
+Aside from the sedentary side effects of couch nesting, the chemicals found in your couch could actually make you and your children sick.

 A Duke University study released late last year revealed that of 102 couches tested: